 You can call our Customer Services on 01322 343434 and ask for a complaint form to be sent to you.
 Your complaint will normally be dealt with in a simple three stage process.

 If a disability prevents you from making your complaint in writing, you can call our Customer Services on 01322 343434.
-We welcome calls via NGT Relay
+We welcome calls via Relay UK

 Some complaints or appeals are dealt with differently for legal reasons eg: fraud, homelessness and benefits.
 We will let you know when this applies.